 Offering advice about what has helped you or someone you know deal with pain is a nice gesture but not always warranted or welcome.
 More likely than not, an individual suffering from chronic pain has already been offered every exercise plan, medication, diet, activity, and cure-all idea you can think of.
 Suggestions like these can be very frustrating for them because it assumes they haven’t already been trying everything they can to feel better and once again makes them explain why (insert suggestion here) isn’t going to cure their condition.
 Instead, just listen to them!
 If they want your opinion or advice they will ask for it.

 It is especially difficult for those who have chronic pain that exists in the absence of medically identifiable causes.
 Despite scientist’s efforts to better understand the mind and body connection, many individuals and their doctors are left frustrated trying to pinpoint a medical cause.
-This also makes it increasingly difficult for family and friends to “get it” and provide their love one with the reassurance and validation they need.
+This also makes it increasingly difficult for family and friends to “get it” and provide their loved one with the reassurance and validation they need.

 If you or your loved one is suffering from chronic pain or illness, therapy is a great place to find support and hope for relief.
 Therapy can empower you to cultivate the tools, insight, and mindset needed to move forward.
 It can be a safe place for you to share anything and everything that is coming up for you.
 It is time to regain your sense of self, discover a new “normal,” and reengage in your life.
 Come begin your journey towards living your fulfilled and inspired life.